Monthly Archives: May 2011

 Unethical Website of the Month: Cromwell and Goodwin

-Cromwell and Goodwin’s website is a genuine mystery.
+Cromwell and Goodwin’s new website is a mystery.
 Nobody knows why it exists, or who created it.
 It appears to be the website of a law firm, if a somewhat language-challenged one.
 The problem: the law firm doesn’t exist.
-Continue reading
+Its history is imaginary.
+Its partners do not exist.
+Its headquarters in New York at 221 E 18th St # 1 New York, NY 10003-3620 are vacant.

 The Attack of the Grievance Bullies Continues…on “Napoleon Dynamite”???